Virtual-Coffee/VC-Community-Docs/docs/coffee-table-groups/guides/guide-to-accountabilibuddies.md

 Choose your path:

-- Join optional Pomodoro sessions in breakout rooms for focused work time
+- Join Pomodoro session for focused work time
-- Participate in discussion-based sessions for advice and problem-solving
-- Access breakout rooms for mock interviewing, resume review, or other collaborative work
+- Access breakout rooms for advice, problem-solving, and other collaborative work

 ### The Breakfast Club (Thursday Meeting)